ldipotetjob/playframework-doobie/README.md

 <img width="928" alt="captura de pantalla 2017-10-07 a las 15 09 49" src="https://user-images.githubusercontent.com/8100363/31313078-665da9a6-abcf-11e7-9266-932880ea6ed2.png">

-# Play framework Tutorial for Scala to connect to Postgres via Doobie (under development)
+# Play framework Tutorial for Scala to connect to Postgres via Doobie

 To run properly this project, you will need the correct version of Java and sbt.
 The template requires: